MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap6-loadersearchpathentry.md

 ---
-Description: A relative path used specify where to load content from an app package.
+description: A relative path used specify where to load content from an app package.
 title: uap6:LoaderSearchPathEntry